juansalinas2/juansalinas2/README.md

 # Juan Salinas

-I’m a data scientist with a focus on recommendation systems, music intelligence, and interpretable machine learning.
-I received my Ph.D. in Mathematics from the University of Washington under Max Lieblich, where I specialized in algebraic geometry.
-My thesis was on [representations of configurations.](https://drive.google.com/file/d/1GAHcc34xd7MJDQTr0NjYAM9humm89cNt/view)
+I’m a data scientist focused on recommendation systems, music intelligence, and interpretable machine learning.
+I earned my Ph.D. in Mathematics from the University of Washington under Max Lieblich, specializing in algebraic geometry.
+My thesis studied [representations of configurations](https://drive.google.com/file/d/1GAHcc34xd7MJDQTr0NjYAM9humm89cNt/view).

 The hardest part of any analysis is to ask the right questions.
 I enjoy finding honest questions, making messy data usable, and building models that show how data hides answers to these questions.